salvatore-ferrone/salvatore-ferrone/personalsite/content/posts/PhD-checkpoint/index.md

 ### MINI-PROJECTS
 I want to make blogs of my work!
 There are three principal motivators:
 1. reading articles is difficult for me due to jargon and a lack of context.
 Annual or decade reviews help.
 But as a reader I would often times love someone to explain the literature in more details besides one sentence and a quick reference.
 So, I want to provide that with my work such that it's easier for a novice or a non-expert.
 2. I want these blogs to serve as the basis for my thesis.
-If I can start writing content now, and people can look at it, criticize it, and I can improve it, then I will be in a better position to write my thesis.
+If I can start writing content now, and people can look at it, criticize it, and I can improve it, then I will be in a better position to write the manuscript.
 3. Sometimes I learn things, and then I forget them.
-How easy would it be to relearn something if I had my own blog teaching my how to do something?
+How easy would it be to relearn something if I had my own blog teaching me how to do it?

 Here are some preliminary blogs that I have written that are currently in Jupyter notebooks:
 - [Unit analysis](https://gitlab.obspm.fr/sferrone/integrate-plummer/-/blob/main/notebooks/units.ipynb).
 I had a hard time understanding galactic units.
 I couldn't understand why the masses in our paper were set to $2.32\times10^{7}$ solar masses.
 I didn't like this.
 I wanted to know why.
 So I wrote a blog about it.